Homeostasis & Insulin (Cambridge (CIE) IGCSE Biology): Revision Note

 Did this video help you?

-Homeostasis means that internal conditions within the body (such as temperature, blood pressure, water concentration, glucose concentration etc) need to be kept within set limits in order to ensure that reactions in body cells can function and therefore the organism as a whole can live
+Homeostasis ensures that internal conditions within the body (such as temperature, blood pressure, water concentration, glucose concentration etc) are kept within set limits in order to ensure that reactions in body cells can function

 Insulin is secreted into the blood at times when blood glucose levels are high